 If you feel you would benefit from tutoring in Psychology and/or Sociology but are unable to travel to me in Bradford, then you may find tutoring via Skype or Zoom suitable.
 Of course, at the moment, online tuition is the only tuition I am providing.

 Please use the Contact page to get in touch to discuss if online tuition might be suitable for you.

-Skype sessions are charged at £25 per session.
+Skype or Zoom sessions are charged at £25 per session.
 As with face-to-face tuition, payment is due immediately at the end of an online session.
-This can be via PayPal or by BACS/direct payment.
+This can be via PayPal or by bank transfer.

 Again, please read the applicable sections of my Terms of Business for full details of my expectations and contractual conditions.

-Obviously, online tuition does not have quite the same immediacy of face-to-face tuition and Skype is subject to periodic ‘line drops’ and interference on the line.
+Obviously, online tuition does not have quite the same immediacy of face-to-face tuition and both Skype and Zoom are subject to periodic ‘line drops’ and interference on the line.
 Expectations need to be realistic and it can be hard work.
-However, as several of my past online tutees will have said, it is way better than no support – and, in the current Coronavirus crisis, it is, in many cases, the only form of tuition available.
+However, as several of my past online tutees have said, it is way better than no support – and, in the current Coronavirus crisis, it is, in many cases, the only form of tuition available.

 Tips for Success!

 There is no easy prescription to being successful at Psychology and/or Sociology A-Level – but there are several factors which will help increase a student’s likely degree of success.

 Hard work is essential.
 Many students choose the behavioural sciences – especially Psychology – thinking they will be easier than other A-Levels.
 They aren’t!

 There’s a lot of technical jargon to learn, Psychology students will need to know a fair amount of Biology.
 Sociology students will be required to develop some knowledge in Economics while a good smattering of post-Mercantilism history in the Western world will be very useful.
 Both disciplines require extended essay writing skills.
 Sociology students need to understand how to use statistics while Psychology students have to actually calculate some statistical tests!